tbelmega/interview-backend/README.md

 The API should be designed in a way, that it allows the following use cases:
 1. List all products with their master data
-2. Show one product with master data and prices
+2. Show single product with master data and all available prices
-3. Show single product price filtered by unit
+3. Show single product price for one product and specific unit

+You can use external libraries.

 Out of scope:
 - Persistence of data